jlsuh/ssl/assignment2-mini-language-bnf/README.md

 ```
 A correct program in Mini starts with the keyword `programa` and finishes with the keyword `fin-prog`.
 There must be a list of sentences in between them.
 It can eventually be an empty list of sentences.

 To simplify, let's consider that all types of declaration are a type of sentence.
-Variable declarations can take place anywhere in the program, but must be declared before using it in any other type of sentence.
+Variable declarations can take place anywhere in the program, but must be declared before using it in any type of sentence.

 All sentences and declarations finish with `;`.